 It seems like most of the time my husband and I work our butts off all day, make it home in one piece to cook dinner, parent the kids, spend a few minutes together at the end of the day, then head to bed.
 Our partners are our best asset, and we really need to foster that connection.
 Schedule a monthly date night and stick to it.
 Connect with them during the day.
 Even when we’re super busy, my husband and I call each other at lunch, and at the end of the day.
 Everyday.
 Even if we don’t have anything important to talk about we still chat just to connect.
 It makes me feel like I see him more.

 9. Make a connection in Yoga Class

 Nothing makes me happier than seeing yoga students connect in a yoga class.
 That’s why I have a yoga studio!
-Chances are, you have A LOT in common with your fellow yoga students.
+Chances are, you have a lot in common with your fellow yoga students.
 Reach out from your mat and connect with the person who is frequently in your class.
 You’re both seekers.
-Connecting with a fellow seeker will not only make you feel connected, but with foster your own growth in yoga!
+Connection with a fellow seeker will not only make you feel connected but with foster your own growth in yoga!